PeterHdd/github-folder/README.md

 ## Information

-This vscode extension will automtically create a .github folder that will contain the issue template files, codeowner file and code of conduct file.
+This vscode extension will automatically create a .github folder that will contain the issue template files, codeowner file and code of conduct file.

 **Note:** Don't forget to add your username to the specific files.